wp-plugins/pagebatcher/readme.txt

 = How many pages can I create? =

 As many as you want.
-Though, if you get up into the hundreds you *may* run into server timeout issues.
+Though, if you get up into the hundreds you *may* run into server timeout issues depending on your hosting environment.

 = Do blank lines matter in my list of new pages? =